gbrlturing/WIP-TuringPracticalTest/readme.md

 The following features already provided in this application:
 - Authenticate users via JWT
-- Login
+- Log-in
 - Registration
-- Get a User
+- Get logged-in user

 # Existing DB Models
 This application includes migrations to create DB models for you.
 Such as: